hiinaspace/mpv_openings_moe/README.md

 # mpv_openings_moe.lua

-A Lua script for MPV that automatically plays videos from openings.moe using their API.
+A Lua script for MPV that automatically plays videos from <https://openings.moe> using their API.

 ## Usage